Home Accidents, Deaths and Injuries: Statistics and Facts

 Falling

-Falls can affect people of all ages, but fatalities are much more common among older adults.
-Falls were the leading cause of home deaths for those aged 65 to 74, contributing to 36% of fatalities.
-The risk rises further for those aged 75 and older, where it accounted for 78% of deaths.
+Falls affect people of all ages, but fatalities are more common among older adults.
+Falls were the leading cause of home deaths for those aged 65 to 74, accounting for 36% of fatalities.
+The risk rises for those aged 75 and older, where falls accounted for 78% of deaths.

-Everyday household items like toys, walkers or poorly placed rugs can cause trips and falls.
-Bathrooms and stairs are especially hazardous.
-Minimize risks by installing grab bars in bathrooms, using non-slip mats, ensuring good lighting and keeping walkways clear of clutter or tripping hazards.
+Everyday household items like toys, walkers or poorly placed rugs cause trips and falls.
+Bathrooms and stairs are hazardous.
+Install grab bars in bathrooms, use non-slip mats, ensure good lighting and keep walkways clear of clutter or tripping hazards.

 motionSickness icon